 To facilitate the development of the agreed conclusions, an interactive expert panel will be held on the theme of the elimination of all forms of discrimination and violence against the girl child during the Commission next February.
-The results of this expert group meeting will be presented during the panel and the report of the meeting will also be widely distributed to delegates at the Commission.
-The expert group meeting thus provides an extremely important opportunity to make a critical input to the Commissions' agreed conclusions which will provide the global consensus on the elimination of all forms of discrimination and violence against the girl child.
+The results of this expert group meeting will be presented during the panel and the report of the meeting will also be widely distributed.
+The expert group meeting thus provides an extremely important opportunity to make a critical input to the Commissions' agreed conclusions which will provide the global consensus on this topic.

 The issue of the girl child has been firmly placed on the international agenda over the past decade and a half in many important intergovernmental processes in the United Nations.
 The 1990 Declaration of the World Summit for Children accorded priority attention to the girl child's survival, development and protection.
 At the Summit, the international community acknowledged that the equal rights of girls and equal participation of women in the social, cultural, economic and political life of societies are a prerequisite for successful and sustainable development.
-The follow-up to the Summit at the twenty-seventh special session of the General Assembly in 2002 recognized that the achievement of development goals for children, particularly girls, was contingent upon women's empowerment.
+The follow-up to the Summit at the twenty-seventh special session of the General Assembly on Children in 2002 recognized that the achievement of development goals for children, particularly girls, was contingent upon women's empowerment.

 In 1995, the Beijing Platform for Action recognized that discrimination and violence against girls begin at the earliest stages of life and continue unabated throughout their lives.
-It noted that girls often have less access than boys to nutrition, physical and mental health care and education and enjoy fewer rights, opportunities and benefits of childhood and adolescence.
-Many girls are particularly vulnerable to violence and exploitation.
+Girls often have less access than boys to nutrition, physical and mental health care and education and enjoy fewer rights, opportunities and benefits of childhood and adolescence.
+They are particularly vulnerable to violence and exploitation.
 Discrimination and neglect of girls in childhood can initiate a lifelong downward spiral of deprivation and exclusion from the social mainstream.